tn-aixpa/document-classifier/docs/howto/process.md

 |0|text1....| 11
 |1|text2....| 12

 Prepare a balanced dataset of your choice.
+The template project works fine if you use your own balanced dataset which contain labels and text.
 For an example, see  [sample train dataset](/src/train_data.csv).
+The project performs all the necessary steps including label encoding, preparation of test, validate, and training dataset from the input dataset making it ready for model training.

 For the sake of tutorial it is demonstrated below, how one can register the dataset inside to the digitalhub platform.

 1. Initialize the project